 Then select the Value type — min, max, first, or last.
 Finally, specify a Variable to store the value in.
 You can also provide a Name for the component, which is displayed on the diagram.

 The Value component can update the variable either after processing each batch or when data flow completes.
 The latter is useful if you want to use the variable in other places of the data flow before changing its value.
+If you want to change the variable value only when data flow completes, select the Value Update On Data Flow Completion checkbox.

 The Value component has one input and one regular Default output for successfully processed rows.
 It sends successfully processed input rows to its output unchanged.
 It also has the Error output, to which it passes records, for which the expressions failed with an error, and adds the Error column with an error message to them.